 Growing Spindle Palm Trees

-As an outdoor plant, spindle palms are recommended for United States Department of Agriculture zone 10 and down to 9b.
+As an outdoor plant, spindle palms are recommended for USDA zone 10 and down to 9b.
 In areas with minimal frost, plant them in a large container on casters so you can move the palm to a protected area if a cold snap threatens.

-In ground plants should be planted with top soil or peat moss added to the hole.
+In ground plants should be planted with topsoil or peat moss added to the hole.
 Growing spindle palm trees in a bright western or southern edge of the house can help protect them and provide the lighting experience they crave.
-Install them 4 feet away from the house to give the fronds room to grow.
+Install them 4 feet (1 m.) away from the house to give the fronds room to grow.

 How to Care for a Spindle Palm